Creating a healthier, better connected Gippsland.

 Gippsland PHN

-Gippsland PHN’s vision is for a measurably healthier Gippsland.
-We recognise we must think beyond health to achieve this vision and have an impact at a population health level.
+Gippsland PHN’s vision and strategic purpose is for a measurably healthier Gippsland.
+We recognise we must think beyond health to achieve this vision and strategic purpose, and have an impact at a population health level.

 our purpose, vision and values: